Skip to main content

 Can Jimgu accommodate groups?

 Yes, up to 20 people for private use of the full space.
-Private rooms seat 2, 4, or 6 guests with a session fee of ¥33,000, and the main dining room holds 38 seats across sofa and table configurations.
+Private rooms seat 2, 4, or 6 guests with a session fee of ¥33,000, the main dining room holds 38 seats across sofa and table configurations.
 For groups of 4 to 6, booking the private room is the practical move — it avoids the session fee being split too thinly and keeps the experience focused.

 Does Jimgu handle dietary restrictions?

-Vegetarians are well-positioned here: the kitchen at Jimgu explicitly focuses on vegetables, and vegetarian options are listed as available.
+Vegetarians are well-positioned here: the kitchen at Jimgu explicitly focuses on vegetables, vegetarian options are listed as available.
 For other restrictions, check the venue's official channels via ENOWA YUFUIN (enowa-yufuin.jp) ahead of your booking, as the kitchen works within a set format.

 What should I order at Jimgu?